oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 ```

 ### Adding documentation
+For more information on docstrings, please read our page on [Documenting OSCAR
+code](@ref).
 There are two places where documentation can be added:
 1. In the docstrings above the functions in the `src` folder;
 2. In the documentation files in the `docs/src` folder.
 3. The overall structure is fixed in the file `docs/doc.main`.
 If you create a